Henriette Gottlieb

 Henriette Gottlieb (Berlin, 1884 – Łódź Ghetto, 2 January 1942) was a German soprano.

 Gottlieb was born in Berlin.
-She performed the Wagnerian role of Brünnhilde in the Théâtre des Champs-Élysées, Paris, in a 1928 performance of Der Ring der Nibelung, when she was a young and promising singer.

-She performed in the premieres of the operas Die Hügelmühle by Friedrich Koch (Berlin, 1918) and Holofernes of Emil von Reznicek (Berlin, 1923).
+She performed the Wagnerian role of Brünnhilde in the Théâtre des Champs-Élysées, Paris, in a 1929 performance of Der Ring der Nibelung.
+She also performed in the premieres of the operas Die Hügelmühle by Friedrich Koch (Berlin, 1918) and Holofernes of Emil von Reznicek (Berlin, 1923).
 Following the Nazi ban on Jewish performers, she lived in Berlin until she was deported to the Łódź Ghetto (in the General Government region of occupied Poland) in 1941.
 She died on 2 January 1942.

 She was noted for her performances and recordings of Wagner's Brünnhilde: